Office: 414 Kent Hall

 Mathew Thompson 2009.
 “The Tales of Yoshitsune: A Study of Genre, Narrative Paradigms, and Cultural Memory in Medieval and Early Modern Japan.”
 Sophia University, Tokyo.

 Satoko Shimazaki 2008.
 “Shadows of Jealousy: Nanboku’s Yotsuya kaidan and the Tradition of Female Ghosts in Japanese Culture.”
-University of Colorado
+University of Southern California.

 Kerim Yasar.
 2008.
 "Electrified Voices: Media Technology and Discourse in Modern Japan."
-Society of Fellows, Princeton University
+Ohio State University.

 Michael Emmerich 2007.
 “Replacing The Text: Translation, Canonization, Censorship, and The Tale of Genji.”
-University of California at St. Barbara
+University of California, Los Angeles.

 Scott Lineberger 2007.
 The Genesis of Haikai: Transforming the Japanese Poetic Tradition Through Parody, Defamiliarization, and Ambiguity.”
 Beloit College